-CRJ 575 Contemporary Issues in Criminal Justice Administration the administration of criminal justice.
+CRJ 575 - Contemporary Issues in Criminal Justice Administration

+This course will provide in-depth informational coverage regarding various current issues relevant to the administration of criminal justice.
 The focus will be on the application of this knowledge to both public policy making and the effective management of criminal justice organizations.